lmigueldf/doc/guide/input.md

 ~~~

 With `blockEvents`, you can implement the sort of solution described [here](/guide/game-walkthrough.html#where-to-go-from-here).
 Namely, put a `GestureView` with `blockEvents: true` at the root of your view hierarchy, and handle all input there.

+### Why Block

+It should be noted that input blocking and a separate input layer are typically only necessary on a game screen, and can probably be skipped where performance is less crucial.
+Menu screens should generally use regular input events in conjunction with `ButtonView`s and other UI elements to keep things simple.